Posted: Fri 7th Oct 2022

 Does your purpose run through your organisation like a stick of rock and do your staff buy into it?
 The 'why’ is what your customers buy.
 So having a clear understanding of it can help you survive and bounce back well beyond the crisis giving your team motivation and a shared mission to rally around.

 In fact, adversity can create opportunities and does not last forever.

-Besides values culture and customers, other factors that require high awareness and focus in times of crisis are our supply chain, our teams and, very importantly, how to protect cash without compromising values, customers, suppliers and the capabilities of our team.
+Besides values, culture and customers, other factors that require high awareness and focus in times of crisis are our supply chain, our teams and, very importantly, how to protect cash without compromising values, customers, suppliers and the team's capabilities.

 Being proactive in 'normal' times is about going the extra mile to protect your team and customers, and gives you a better chance of seizing and retaining the initiative in times of crisis when in competition with other companies.